oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

     ```
     ![Public Keys](images/public-key.png " ")

     e.
-Copy the contents of the public key using ctrl-v to the clipboard using pbcopy, xclip or a similar tool (you'll need to paste the value into the Console later):
+Copy the contents of the public key using ctrl-c to the clipboard -- pbcopy is not available (you'll need to paste the value into the Console later):

     ```
     <copy>